No matter how great an organisation’s customer experience is, planning for service issues is a must. Here are five quick tips for doing so.

 There are two actions that happen when you close the loop in a customer service recovery situation: either you have circled back with the customer to ensure that the issue is fixed and any other future similar instances won’t happen, or the issue has been closed internally and all the teams responsible for the issue get to share the feedback.

 After the customer service issue has been closed, a post-game analysis should be conducted to ensure that it never happens again, to that customer or others.

 Thanks to Elisabeth Goldberg at CustomerSurvey101

-Read our recent article: How to Get Service Recovery Right – With a Definition, Examples and Expert Tips
+For more information regarding the topic of service recovery, read our article: How to Get Service Recovery Right – With a Definition, Examples and Expert Tips